arijiiiitttt/wayshot-/README.md

 # wayshot
-Okay, let's break down the idea of introducing a DMA-BUF backend to Wayshot for high-performance screen capture, focusing on the benefits, implementation considerations, and how it would integrate with OBS and a custom desktop portal.
+DMA-BUF backend to Wayshot for high-performance screen capture, focusing on the benefits, implementation considerations, and how it would integrate with OBS and a custom desktop portal.

 **Core Problem:**